Sheet Bend - A rope-handling foundation for the Construction Trades.

 Make a bight in one rope.
 Pass the tag end of the other rope through the bight, make a turn around the other rope and then run under its own standing line to make a hitch.
 Watch the direction you rotate around the first bite so the tail ends are on the same side of the bend.

-This knot can be doubled to make it even more secure.
-Just make an additional turn around the originating rope's bight.
+This knot can be doubled or tripled to make it even more secure.
+Just make additional turns around the originating rope's bight.

 Shown here is an incorrectly tied sheet bend, sometimes called a left-handed sheet bend.
 The tag ends comes out on opposite sides and the knot is less stable and strong.